evanaze/evanazevedo.com/content/posts/why-i-quit-saas-idea/index.md

 date: 2022-06-12T16:03:13-07:00
 series: ["Update"]
 tags: ["career"]
-images:
-- towfiqu-barbhuiya-oZuBNC-6E2s-unsplash.jpg
+header_image: towfiqu-barbhuiya-oZuBNC-6E2s-unsplash.jpg
 draft: false
 ---
-{{< figure src="towfiqu-barbhuiya-oZuBNC-6E2s-unsplash.jpg">}}

-A couple of weeks back, I [announced](../data-science/transition/week2/) that I was putting my data science job transition on hold and would be investigating an idea I had for a startup.
+A couple of weeks back, I [announced](posts/ds-transition/week2/) that I was putting my data science job transition on hold and would be investigating an idea I had for a startup.
 After having already gone down the rabbit hole of finding resources to learn Django and securing a domain name, I've decided that pursuing my original plan of getting a job in data science is a better choice.

 The primary reasons behind this are: